 At this point, you might be thinking… “Wow.
 Amazing.
 But creepy.
 How in the world does Facebook know all of this?”

 I have one word for you: Events.

-When people think of Facebook Events, they usually do so in connection with Facebook ads.
+When people think of Facebook Events, they usually do so in Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. with Facebook ads.
 Events are snippets of code (added outside of the Facebook pixel) that help Facebook identify when a specific “event” occurs.

 For example, you create a “Purchase” Event.
 That code is added to the confirmation page signifying a purchase has completed.
 That page loads.
 Facebook knows that a purchase happened.